YOUNGSTOWN WATER DEPARTMENT

 YoungstownWater.com has prepared the following online guide for water service.

-You can also settle your bills with credit or debit cards by calling 330-742-8749.
-If you want the Spanish-language version of the service, please press option 8 on your phone.
+You can pay your bills with credit or debit cards by calling 330-742-8749.
+If you want the Spanish-language version, please press 8 on your phone.
 Making payments by mail, you will need to make your checks or money orders out to the Youngstown Water Department and mail your payment to P.O.
 Box 6219 Youngstown OH, 44501-6219.
 Do not send cash by mail, it will not be accepted.

 This page also goes on to describe the boil alerts and rates used in the city of Youngstown, Ohio.
-If you have any questions about your water service after you read this page, you can contact them by email at email@example.com..Alternatively, you can call 330-742-8749 or send a fax to 330-742-8751.
+If you have any questions about your water service, you can contact Youngstown Water by email at firstname.lastname@example.org.
+Also, you can call 330-742-8749 or send a fax to 330-742-8751.
 In case you want to talk in person, you can visit the main offices at City Hall, 1st Floor 26 South Phelps Street Youngstown, OH 44503.
-The work hours are 8 AM-4 PM, Monday to Friday.
+The business hours are 8 AM-4 PM, Monday to Friday.

-In the end, we’ve prepared a list of the frequently asked questions.
-However, if you have any doubts about your service, don’t hesitate to contact the Youngstown Water Department directly at 330-742-8749.
+At the bottom, we’ve prepared a list of the frequently asked questions.
+However, if you have any questions about your water service, don’t hesitate to contact the Youngstown Water Department directly at 330-742-8749.

 Pay Online Bill Pay/Credit Card/Debit Card

 Make a one-time online payment with a credit, debit card, view/print your bills, sign up for automatic bank drafts, view consumption and payment history.
 Also, sign up for paperless bill.